tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 In 2014, the STC Summit in Columbus held its first ever API documentation track.
 Since then, API documentation tracks and themes have become a consistent pattern in technical writing conferences.
 Many technical writers choose to specialize in API documentation as a way of distinguishing themselves and their skillsets in the marketplace.

 Overall, technical writers are hungry to learn more about APIs.
-This book will help you build the foundation of what you need to know to get a job in API documentation and excel in this market.
+This course will help you build the foundation of what you need to know to get a job in API documentation and excel in this market.